irregularchat/chat-based-community-dashboard/ROADMAP.md

 - [ ] **Verification Email Process**
    - Implement an automated email verification system to streamline user onboarding.
+     - Currently using AWS SES for email sending.
+     - Possible flow for Authentik to create this verification method.

 - [ ] **Integration of Other Identity Managers**
    - Add options for identity management, starting with APIs such as Keycloak.

 - [ ] **Signal Bot Launch**
    - Provide a customizable Signal bot for announcements, updates, and user interactions.
+     - This signal bot would be a dependency of the dashboard.

 - [ ] **Maubot Integration**
    - Enable Maubot for Matrix to automate interactions and enhance community engagement.